renesas-rz/rz-virtual-uart/readme-en.txt

 Features:
  - Two ports are supported: SCI0(P40_0 & P40_1, 1.8v) + SCIF2(P48_0 & P48_1, 3.3v, inside PMOD1).
 SCI0 signals are not exported originally.
- - SCI can support the baudrate up to 1Mbps，8bit or 9bit data format, no parity support, 1 stop bit.
+ - SCI can support the baudrate up to 1Mbps，8bit or 9bit data format.
- - SCIF can support the baudrate up to 10Mbps，8bit data format only, no parity support, 1 stop bit.
+ - SCIF can support the baudrate up to 10Mbps，8bit data format only.
  - For supported baudrates, please refer to the 'enum vsci_br' definition inside file sh-vsci.h.
 This enum definition is used by kernel virtual
    UART driver and CM33 firmware.
 Linux UART application should not use it.
  - This solution will create the standard Linux UART devices(/dev/ttySCx).
 Linux UART app needs no modification, and no special library or API